Chiral excitation flows of a multinode network based on synthetic gauge fields: Chiral flows in multinode networks

-Thus, the non-zero energy eigenstates emerge in pair $\{|\varphi\rangle,\mathcal{C}|\varphi\rangle\}$ with opposite eigenenergies, while the sole unpaired state is the new zero-energy eigenstate~\cite{Asboth2016ShortCourseTopological}.
-In Eq.~\eqref{equ:4nodespopu}, the lifted energies $E_{\beta_c,\pm}=\pm 2\beta_c J_0$ result in an extra standing wave to this network, and the newly generated zero-energy state is denoted by $|\varphi_0^\prime\rangle=\sum_j^n \sigma_j^+|G\rangle/\sqrt{n}$, contributing the constant $(-1)^j/4$ as described in the last term.
-In order to ascertain the value of $\beta_c$ and validate the feasibility of conducting the chiral flow from a physical perspective, we rewrite the probability amplitudes in Eq.~\eqref{equ:4nodespopu} as
+This configuration of hopping phases ensures the chiral symmetry of the aSGF model.
+The chiral transformation is equivalent to inverting the network about the diagonal “1a3” [see Fig.~\ref{Fig2}(a)] and performing the transformation $c^\dagger\rightarrow -c^\dagger$ at the same time.
+Under this transformation, all the hoppings reverse their directions, leading to an overall minus sign to the single-particle Hamiltonian.
+Thus, the nonzero energy eigenstates emerge in pairs $\{|\varphi\rangle,\mathcal{C}|\varphi\rangle\}$ with opposite eigenenergies, while the sole unpaired state should be a zero-energy eigenstate~\cite{Asboth2016ShortCourseTopological}.
+In Eq.~\eqref{equ:4nodespopu}, the lifted energies $E_{\beta_c,\pm}=\pm 2\beta_c J_0$ result in an extra standing wave to this network, and the zero-energy state is denoted by $|\varphi_0^\prime\rangle=\sum_{j=1}^4 \frac{1}{2\sqrt{2}}a_j^\dagger|G\rangle+\frac{1}{\sqrt{2}}c^\dagger |G\rangle$, contributing the constant $(-1)^{j-1}/4$ as described in the last term.
+To ascertain the value of $\beta_c$ and validate the feasibility of conducting the chiral flow from a physical perspective, we rewrite the probability amplitudes in Eq.~\eqref{equ:4nodespopu} as

 In this sense, the dynamical superposition from lifted eigenstates $|\varphi_{\beta_c,\pm}\rangle$ is equivalent to a $\pi$-shift traveling wave with frequency $2\beta_c J_0$, and the zero-energy state $|\varphi_0^\prime\rangle$ supplies the last component for a perfect oscillation.
 From Eq.~\eqref{4noderewrite} we verify that the perfect chiral flow is achieved if and only if $\beta_c=2$.